hn/bsh-home-appliances/README.md

 According to the [B/S/H/ patent documents](#misc), [this](https://www.mikrocontroller.net/topic/395115#4543950) and [this](https://forums.ni.com/t5/Instrument-Control-GPIB-Serial/Has-anybody-used-D-Bus-to-communicate-with-and-or-control/m-p/4284296#M84901) forum post, the electronics inside the device are interconnected via a proprietary serial bus called D-Bus or D-Bus-2.
 Since there are no public technical specifications, it is unclear what the possible difference between version 1 and 2 might be.

-The bus found on the "EP" circuit boards consists of three wires: GND, VCC and DATA.
-VCC is 9V and DATA is TTL (5V).
+The bus found on the "EP" circuit boards consists of three wires: GND, VBUS and DATA.
+VBUS is 9V and DATA is TTL (5V).
 Connections are established using 3 pin 2.5 pitch [RAST connectors](https://de.wikipedia.org/wiki/RAST-Steckverbinder).
 The connectors have coding lugs to ensure that they cannot be plugged into the wrong socket: The plugs with the two coding lugs in the middle are D-Bus plugs.
 They are commercially available from [Lumberg](https://www.lumberg.com/en/products/product/3521), [Stocko](https://www.stocko-contact.com/downloads/STOCKO_Connector%20systems_pitch%202.5_ECO-TRONIC_de_en.pdf) and probably many more suppliers.
 B/S/H/ sells somewhat pricy pre-assembled cables as well, e.g. the [spare part 00631780](https://www.siemens-home.bsh-group.com/de/produktliste/00631780).

-:warning: Watch out: The assignment of the connector depends on the end point: on the control board the connector is configured as GND-DATA-VCC and then the cable is crossed and on the other side (e.g. for sensors) the wiring is VCC-DATA-GND:
+:warning: Watch out: The assignment of the connector depends on the end point: on the control board the connector is configured as GND-DATA-VBUS and then the cable is crossed and on the other side (e.g. for sensors) the wiring is VBUS-DATA-GND:

 ![BSH D-Bus pinout, control bord bottom, slave top right](bsh-dbus-pinout.jpg)